 Nov.
 16 through the Friday preceding the last Saturday in Apr.
 Only artificial lures with barbless hooks may be used.
 Limit: Zero

 Note: Bow and arrow fishing for carp only is permitted during trout season.

 Remember: Always check the appropriate state regulations before fishing and respect private property.

 From Wellington, Nevada – Take the Wellington Cutoff To Highway 338.
 Head south on Highway 338 for about 25 miles until you see a dirt road signed “Hawthorne”.
 Follow the dirt road to the Nevada sections (you will find parking near the bridge crossing the river) or continue on the highway to the California section.
 Hint: to get to “The Elbow” follow the dirt road past the bridge and just keep going, it may seem your traveling away form the river but you will run into it again and get a spectacular view.
 I promise!

 From Bridgeport, California – Take Highway 182 east past Bridgeport Reservoir.
 The river pretty much parallels the highway until you reach Nevada.
 To get to the Nevada sections continue along the highway into Nevada for several miles until you see the dirt road described above.

 Camping may be found in and around Bridgeport and dispersed camping is allowed along the river here and there and north along SR 338 in the Sweetwater range and surrounding foothills.
+There are many campgrounds up around Twin Lakes near Bridgeport and two RV resorts at Bridgeport Reservoir.
 There are also two RV parks in Smith Valley, notably the Walker River Resort on the West Walker River.
 Motels are available in Bridgeport, and further away, in Yerington and Minden/Gardnerville, Nevada.
 Smith Valley has limited “Bed and Breakfast” accommodations and the RV parks.